Home » CHI 2026 Accessibility FAQ

 Can a student volunteer assist me during the conference?

-Student volunteers will be available to assist attendees with disabilities with navigation, meal service, or other accessibility needs.
+Student volunteers will be available to assist attendees with navigation, during meal breaks, or with other accessibility needs.
 If you will need volunteer assistance at the conference, please indicate this on your conference registration form.

 What is the conference space like?